suck-seed/expense-Trackie/README.md

 It will install all the needed dependency and will call the .msi installer itself.

+## Things utilized
+- Vb.net 4.8
+- SqLite for easy, light porting and no dependency ofc and ofc it is the best.

 ## Features
 1. Calander view in sidebar, days with limit exceeding expense have their backgound turn red.
 2. Filter expenses based on categories.